superaleks/ghostapptest/README.md

 Deploy an application with the ghost blog title matching the username.
 Then make sure that the deployment went well and the blog has changed the title.

-* Execute the setTheStage.sh to deploy the application to your local machine.
+* Execute the setTheStage.sh from Scenario 2 folder to deploy the application to your local machine.
-* After you have the application running on your local host, execute the runtests.sh
+* After you have the application running on your local host, execute maven test
 * After you finish with one scenario, run the cleanup.sh script to kill all the docker containers, network and also remove the persisten volumes.

 ```
 sh setTheStage.sh
-sh runtests.sh
+sh runtest.sh
 sh cleanup.sh
 ```